ysdn2018/the-next-website/src/content/graduates/john-macdonald.md

   take on the next challenge.
 As a designer, John approaches every design problem as a learning opportunity.
 His design balances functionality with creating a memorable experience for the audience.
-John’s strengths are in storytelling, combining typography and illustrations
+John’s strengths are in storytelling, combining typography and illustrations.
-music: too many to list but right now Biffy Clyro
+music: 'too many to list but right now Biffy Clyro, the Dead Weather and Radiohead'
 tools: 'Pens and sketch book, Illustrator, InDesign and After Effects'
 watch: 'Vikings, Peaky Blinders, Portlandia, the IT Crowd and the Office  '
 typeface: Fira Sans